Automattic/phpcs-neutron-standard/README.md

 **New PHP files MUST NOT have side effects outside of a function.**

-Side effects include any database access (even read access), network requests, console output, writing files, changing global variables, sending an email, or writing to IRC or Slack.

 Class constructors are meant to initialize a new object, setting default values and preparing any data which was passed in as a dependency.
 They also happen to be a "free" function call which happens when the class is instantiated, which means that when a class's purpose is simple, they're often used to start doing what that class is designed to do.

 Because class constructors are typically called explicitly with the `new` keyword and the class name, this latter pattern is effectively using the class constructor as a global or static function.
 If the function has side effects, we create implicit and tightly coupled dependencies between the instantiating code and the side effects.

 When writing tests, we might want to avoid side effects (like Slack messages or database writing) but if they are in a constructor we may not know about them, and we may not be able to mock them.
 Even worse, any code which creates the class will probably not expect them either.

-If a class has only one purpose, it's best to create a single instance method, like `run()` or `doSomething()` (ideally one that actually describes the purpose of the function) and use that to activate the side effects.
+If a class has only one purpose, it's best to create a single instance method, like `run()` or `activate()` (ideally one that actually describes the purpose of the function) and use that to activate the side effects.

 Even more challenging than side effects in a constructor is when just requiring a PHP file performs side effects.
 This is almost always unexpected and can be a real challenge when testing.
 File imports should be a totally pure operation.